25+ Vegan Soy Curl Recipes

 • 1 gram sugar

-Soy curls are NOT the same as TVP (textured vegetable protein).
+Soy curls are not the same as TVP (textured vegetable protein).
 They may seem similar at first because they are both made with soybeans and dehydrated, but that is where the similarities end.

 TVP is derived during the process of making soybean oil.
 Once the oil is extracted from the soybean, it leaves a soybean paste which is then shaped into nuggets, strips, and flakes to make TVP products.
 Now doesn’t that sound delicious and healthy?
 No, thank you!